 Mounting the evaporator coil above the condensing unit will require an inverted loop in the suction line adjacent or near the connection to the evaporator.
 The top of the loop must be slightly higher than the top of the coil.

-Mounting the condensing unit above the evaporator coil will not require an oil trap in the suction line at the evaporator, except when the condensing unit is over 80 feet above the evaporator.
+Mounting the condensing unit above the evaporator coil will require an oil trap in the suction line.
+Install one oil trap at the evaporator, for a height difference of more than 15 feet between indoor and outdoor units.